Zicocoo/COMP1044_CW_G21/README.md

 👨‍ Fill in all the columns.

-⚡ All the columns must be filled, if not, an alert message **(missing column name) must be filled out** will pop out to prevent the form being submitted.
+⚡ All the columns must be filled, if not, an alert message **"(missing column name) must be filled out"** will pop out to prevent the form being submitted.

 🤝 **Reset** button can help you clean all the columns you just filled in, so you don't need to delete every column one by one, making it more convinient for users.